Webflow v Headless CMS

 When it comes to putting a site live there are additional elements needed as it is not an all-in-one solution.
 Services from the likes of Gatsby (generating static sites) and Netlify (building and deploying your sites) will be needed.
 They are, however, not expensive and straight-forward for any developer to link together.

 To gain a more detailed assessment of the Pro’s and Cons the following article is instructive: Benefits of Headless CMS

-When it comes to evaluating the best route for your growing B2B or SaaS company several considerations need to be taken into account.
+When it comes to evaluating the best route for your growing company several considerations need to be taken into account.
 These include the following:

 Webflow: Pricing varies - adding a Webflow Developer into the mix on a retainer spikes cost

 Headless: Competitive pricing - but costs may add up elsewhere e.g. design costs

 You need a fast site period.
 The websites of scaling companies are all about funnel optimization and conversion rates.
 Several tools can be used to measure site performance including PageSpeed Insights (Google) and Pingdom Website Speed Test (Solarwinds).